elm-guides/elm-for-js/Modules, Exports, and Imports.md

 forget the comma; `elm package` doesn't give a helpful error on invalid JSON).

 Module names can contain dots, for example `Json.Encode`, which is in file `src/Json/Encode.elm`.
 Folders may be nested as deep as you like, but don't overdo it.
-Sometimes a package will have a primary package `Foo` and a secondary package `Foo.Bar`.
+Sometimes a package will have a primary module `Foo` and a secondary module `Foo.Bar`.
 This is just the coincidence of having a file named the same as a folder (except the `.elm` extension);
 there's nothing "magic" about it.